dotnet/fsharp/docs/lsp.md

 #### Request tracking

 This will hopefully be handled by the LSP library.
 Although we might need to be able to keep track of requests in progress for the purpose of cancellation.

+#### Extensibility

+The FsLSP library should be extensible by adding custom endpoints or overriding existing ones.

+It should also allow to hook into background processes or events to customize behavior.

 ### NewVsix